For information on the A Level English Language course, please click here.

 Coursework

-The A level coursework is worth 20% of the final mark and is a comparative study of two texts.
-The focus is on ‘Texts across Time’, and you will produce an essay of approximately 2500 words.
+The A level coursework is worth 20% of the final mark and is a comparative study of two texts, with at least one written before 1900.
+You will produce an essay of approximately 2500 words.

 Post-18 Opportunities and Employment